When you buy an Electric Vehicle (EV) you may be offered the option of having a home chargepoint installed as well.

 What do chargepoints cost?

 The Energy Saving Trust suggests the typical cost for a home charge point and installation is approximately £1000.
-But that is only a very rough guide: the cost of installing an EVCP depends very much on the individual situation.
+But that is only a very rough guide: the cost of installing a chargepoint depends very much on the individual situation.
 The price of the equipment can also vary depending on its specification.

 UK customers who are owners of an eligible EV may be able to get a grant.